Please ensure Javascript is enabled for purposes of website accessibility

 BIOGRAPHY

 After becoming an Australian champion in primary school, Aleks Stoilova started formally training.
-Through her teenage years she has collected National titles and continued to trim her PB.
-Selected in the 2021 World U20 team last year, she was recently named in the 4x100m relay for the Australian team for the 2022 World U20 Championships.
-Aleks is still young enough to be selected for the next (2024) World U20 Championships.
+Through her teenage years she collected many 100m/200m National titles and continued to trim her PB, going on to be selected for the 2022 World U20 Championships.
+This year, in her second year at college in America, while still in her teens,

 + + +